bvisness/restql/README.md

 # RestQL

-A GraphQL API that serves its data through REST as well.
+An experimental GraphQL API that serves its data through REST as well.

 ## Starting the server